Pencil77/AI-Powered-Smart-Traffic-Emergency-Response-System-v1/README.md

 ---
 ## WEB APPLICATION OVERVIEW
-We developed a Flask-based web application to demonstrate real-time lane-wise vehicle counting and dynamic green-time calculation using the trained model.
+We developed a Streamlit-based web application to demonstrate real-time lane-wise vehicle counting and dynamic green-time calculation using the trained model.

 ### Key Features
 - **Multiple Lane Input:** Users can specify how many lanes they want to analyze.
-- **Automatic Detection:** The YOLOv9 model (`best.pt`) is loaded onto the Flask server.
+- **Automatic Detection:** The YOLOv9 model (`best.pt`) is loaded onto the Streamlit server.
 - **Image & Video Support:** Each lane can have an uploaded image or video file.
 - **Vehicle Counting:** Counts the number of recognized vehicles by type.
 - **Dynamic Signal Timing:** Calculates a proportional green-time for each lane based on total vehicle count.